 The New York Times: January 13, 1915.

 With the outbreak of the Great War, all Ottoman Greek males aged between 21-45 were forcibly conscripted into labor battalions (Amele Taburları).
 Most of them perished under appalling conditions being forced to work around the clock with little food or water.
 In 1915, under the advice of German military personnel, the CUP deported Greek communities from the Dardanelles and Gallipolli regions under the pretext of military necessity.
 These Greeks were not permitted to take anything with them.
 Goods in their shops were later sold by Ottoman authorities.
-They were deported to the interior and Muslim villages where they were forced to choose between Islam or death.
+They were deported to the interior and to Muslim villages where they were forced to choose between Islam or death.
 In most cases, before deportations took place Ottoman gendarmes (police) and çetes (armed irregulars) seized money and valuables from communities, committed massacres and burnt churches and schools.
 By 1917, it was reported that over 700,000 Greeks had fallen victim to a preconceived and well orchestrated plan of annihilation.